Description

 • Computer Audio Design GC3.1

-• Swiss Digital fuse box 240V - 10A / 4A / 3.15A / 2A / 0.8A / 0.5A
+• Swiss Digital fuse box 240V - 10A / 4A / 3.15A / 2A / 0.5A

 Prior to the final configuration of fuse boxes in my system, they were tested on all downstream equipment which employed fuses that could be replaced.
 The effect on these yielded better sound quality than any power cord change, but not as dramatic an improvement as with their effect on source equipment, meaning from the DAC and everything else before that, including linear power supplies for switches, routers and modem.
 The effect on the modem and mother router was almost equal to that of the server.

 Above and beyond power supply being the most vital part of any sound system, the swiss digital fuse box has shown it is specifically on power supply to source equipment that creates the greatest difference to the dynamics, timbre, and realism of sound depth, more than any other part of the signal chain in a digital audio system, with just one significant exception.
 The preamplifier in my system is the Dartzeel nhb18ns, which employs an external battery power supply.
 This being the case, I did not think the replacement of its fuse with a sluggo would be of any consequence whatsoever.
 I was wrong.
 From initial belief that source equipment benefitted most from the digital fuse box, I was stunned to hear the tremendous effect on the sound depth and timbre of realism brought by the graphene sluggo in the mere battery power supply of the preamp.
 The fuse within the pre has not been replaced with a digital fuse box and sluggo because it’s battery supply is hardwired to the pre, and the fuse within will require opening up the pre to replace - leading to more difficulty than I am willing to currently endure.
-But the experiment would indeed be one to attempt some day.

 The set up currently has graphene sluggos in the server and DAC, the external battery power supply for the preamp, all linear power supplies for the modem, routers and switch, and rhodium coated tellurium sluggos for the subwoofers.

-• Farad Super 3 linear power supplies
+• Farad Super 3 linear power supply (retired)

 • Puron 240v line conditioner

-• Furutech Project v1 cables
+• Furutech Project v1 cables (retired)

-• Inakustik Reference AC-4004 air power cable
+• Inakustik AC-4004 air reference power cable (retired)

 • Lavricables Grand power cable